lisperDreamer/lisperDreamer/README.md

 - 👋 Hi, I’m @lisperDreamer
 - 👀 I’m interested in coding, scripting and typesetting.
-- 🌱 I’m currently learning Java, Clojure, JavaScript, Go, Python...
+- 🌱 I’m currently learning Java, Clojure, JavaScript, Go, Python and Markup languages.
 - 💞️ I’m looking to collaborate on developping on coding, scripting and editing.
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him/his